Geoffrey J. Derrick’s practice focuses on the defense of class and collective action litigation.

 Mr. Derrick received his J.D., magna cum laude, in 2012 from Boston University School of Law, where he was an Edward F. Hennessey Distinguished Scholar and director of the law school’s Appellate Advocacy Program.
 He received his B.S. in Communication Studies and Legal Studies in 2007 from Northwestern University, where he was a policy debater.

-Mr. Derrick’s recent labor and employment engagements include:
+Mr. Derrick’s recent engagements include:

 - Member, The Associates’ Committee